cspace-deployment/cspace_django_project/README.md

 NB: this will show *all* apps, including the various helper apps, Django admin apps, etc.

-(all the enable/disable functionality does is to comment out these webapps in urls.py and settings.py; you could just do it yourself by hand.)
+(all the enable/disable functionality does is to comment out these webapps in `urls.py` and `installed_apps.py`; you *could* just do it yourself by hand.)

 ##### Configuration files

 Most webapps have an associated configuration file (with extension .cfg).
 The `search` apps also require a "field definitions file" which describes all the fields used in search and display and this file is a carefully constructed .csv file (tabs, no encapsulation).
 All of these files need to be placed in the config/ directory and edited to point to the target CSpace server.
 Lots of other defaults are set in these files as well.
-The files are in a (YAML-like) format that is consumed by the Python `ConfigParser' module.
+The files are in a (YAML-like) format that is consumed by the Python `ConfigParser` module.

 E.g.